BioDT/uc-CWR/README.md

 ## ModGP on Rstudio

-1. Source `ModGP MASTER.R` and change `SPECIES` argument at line 19 to execute ModGP pipeline for a specific genus.
+1. Source `ModGP_MASTER.R` and change `SPECIES` argument at line 19 to execute ModGP pipeline for a specific genus.
+NB!
+ModGP should be run on a supercomputer.
+The environmental data download has very large interim files (>40GB per year per variable, >200 GB overall), and the distribution modelling also requires a long time to run.

 ## ModGP on LUMI with Hyperqueue